explorable-viz/esop2025/author-response/popl2025/response.md

 as formally dual.
 We will make sure to emphasise these as novel contributions of our approach.

-C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for such systems will also need to handle visualisation and analytics code written in general-purpose languages like R and Python.
-In this work we focus on supporting provenance-based linking in a general-purpose language rather than database, to close this gap in the literature.
-As mentioned in our response to Reviewer A, we will include a proper discussion of related work in database provenance.
+C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written in general-purpose languages like R and Python.
+In this work we focus on supporting provenance-based linking in a general-purpose language rather than a database language, to address this gap.
+As mentioned in our response to Reviewer A, a proper discussion of related work in database provenance is needed and we will make sure to include this.

-C3. _Relationship to Visualization Linking and Provenance._ While provenance-based brushing and linking has been explored before in database settings, most real-world systems have substantial visualisation and analytics components written in general-purpose languages like R and Python.
+C3. _Relationship to Visualization Linking and Provenance._ While provenance-based brushing and linking has been explored before in databases, as mentioned above, most real-world systems have substantial visualisation and analytics components written in general-purpose languages.
 Our contribution is to develop compositional provenance-based techniques for languages like these, which will be needed to interoperate with database-based solutions.
 Thanks for pointing us to more of the relevant literature.

+# List of Proposed Changes

+We will implement all the minor corrections provided, and in addition propose the following more significant improvements to the paper.

+### Sections 1 and 2 (Intro/Overview)

+- Emphasise primary motivation as performance-related and de-emphasise developer or end-user benefits (Reviewer B, C2)
+- Move Section 1.1 from Introduction to Overview (Reviewer C, C3)
+- Clarify novelty in relation to prior work in database provenance and brushing and linking over provenance graphs (Reviewer D, C1)

+### Sections 3 and 4 (Graph Semantics and Analysis Algorithms)

+- Move Section 4 (Graph Semantics) so it immediately follows Section 2 (Overview), and provide richer examples to give better intuition for graph semantics (Reviewer A, C1)
+- Streamline Section 3 (Conjugate Operators over Graphs) to simplify presentation (Reviewer C, C1)

+### Sections 6 (Related Work)

+- New section on prior work in database provenance (Reviewer B, C1 and Reviewer D, C2)
+- Discuss related work on multiverses/explainability/transparency in visual analytics (Reviewer B, C1)
+- Incorporate discussion on Psallidas' work on database-based visualisation linking into 6.3 (Reviewer D, C3)